Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Remove-AzureRmDataFactoryV2Trigger.md

 ```

 ## DESCRIPTION
 The **Remove-AzureRmDataFactoryV2Trigger** cmdlet removes a trigger from a data factory.
-If the _Force_ parameter is specified, the cmdlet will not prompt before removing the trigger.
+If the _Force_ parameter is specified, the cmdlet doesn't prompt before removing the trigger.

 ## EXAMPLES